Using FSA with TRICARE

 Your Employment Questions Answered: Can I Use FSA with TRICARE ?

-Sometimes the best way to learn something new is by seeking advice from those who have been there.
-Asking questions is how we learn about new resources or can give us perspectives that we might never have thought about before.
-When you ask a question, you can gain the knowledge you are looking for that will help you figure out what you need to know to move forward, whatever the subject might be.
+Sometimes, the best way to learn something new is to seek advice from those who have been there.
+Asking questions is how we learn about new resources or can give us perspectives that we might never have considered before.
+When you ask a question, you can gain the knowledge you are looking for that will help you figure out what you need to know to move forward, whatever the subject.

-If you are a military dependent you are most likely using TRICARE.
-You also might be wondering what that means when it comes to the benefits you have at your own job.
+If you are a military dependent, you are most likely using TRICARE.
+You might also be wondering what that means for the benefits you have at your own job.
 This question is all about FSA and being able to use it when you also have TRICARE.

 Question: Can you still get FSA if you have TRICARE?